id-Software/DOOM-3-BFG/README.md

 ---
 # ".plan" <a name=".plan"></a>

+* If you want to see what is planned or in progress in a Trello style manner look here: [RBDOOM-3-BFG projects](https://github.com/RobertBeckebans/RBDOOM-3-BFG/projects)
 * ~~Fix GPU Skinning with Vulkan~~
 * ~~Fix the lighting with stencil shadows with Vulkan~~
 * ~~Finish adapting the Vulkan renderer backend based on Dustin Land's vkDOOM3~~